opensvc/docs.opensvc.com/source/agent.template.env.rst

 	;type = evasnap
 	;sync_interval = 5
 	;sync_max_delay = 60

 	#
 	# 'eva_name'
 	#   mandatory.
 The name of the EVA storage array, as seen by the manager.
 	#   Also used as a section name in etc/sssu.conf
 	#
 	;eva_name = EVA11

 	#
+	# 'snap_name'
+	#   optional.
+The name of the EVA snapshot to create.
+If not set,
+	#   the snap name defaults to the service name.
+This parameter exists
+	#   to workaround the EVA limitation on snap names (32 chars), so that
+	#   admins can use this snap resource even if their service name is too
+	#   long.
+	#
+	;snap_name = footst2

+	#
 	# 'pairs'
 	#   mandatory.
 A JSON-serialized list descibing the origin-snap relationships.